-I don’t shop a ton at Target, but with the Cartwheel app stacked along with some of these other offers, I have found myself shopping there more often.
-The Cartwheel app is different than some of the others I have talked about.
-You can clip 14 offers at a time, for example 30% Stonyfield Organic yogurt.
-Then you have your unique barcode that you scan at the register.
-You can print it at home or scan it from your phone.
+I don't shop a ton at Target, but with the app stacked along with some of these other offers, I have found myself shopping there more often.
+The Circle app is different than some of the others I have talked about.
+You can clip offers, then you have your unique barcode that you scan at the register.
 It will take off the savings at the register.
 I frequently save $2-10 this way.
 Stacking these with other rebates or sales is a great way for added savings.
 The key is to not buy something just because you have an offer for it.
 Only use this on items you would normally purchase.
 Another good thing about using the Target app is that you earn rewards on all of your purchases too that you can apply toward future purchases.

 Checkout 51 works similar to Ibotta where you add offers, shop, and upload your receipt to earn cash back.
-While there aren’t as many healthy offers, I do still regularly use it for $.50 off bread and other items like that.
+While there aren't as many healthy offers, I do still regularly use it for $.50 off bread and other items like that.
 This week in particular there are offers for $1.50 off dates and $1.50 off hemp seeds.
 Not bad.
 Checkout 51 also offers cash back on gas, which is helpful when gas is high.